 The University of Exeter combines world-class research with excellent student satisfaction at its campuses in Exeter and Cornwall.
 It is a member of the Russell Group of leading research-intensive universities.
 Formed in 1955, the University has 21,273 students from more than 140 different countries.
 Its success is built on a strong partnership with its students and a clear focus on high performance.
 Recent breakthroughs to come out of Exeter's research include the identification and treatment of new forms of diabetes and the creation of the world's most transparent, lightweight and flexible conductor of electricity.
 Our research focuses on some of the most fundamental issues facing humankind today and, in order to continue our reputation, we are furthering investment in the research infrastructure.

 Exeter was named The Times and The Sunday Times Sports University of the Year 2015-16, acknowledging the University as the best in the country in academic and athletic achievement across a wide range of sports.
 The University was also voted the Sunday Times University of the Year 2012/13.
-It is ranked amongst the UK’s top 10 universities in the Higher Education league tables produced by the Times and The Sunday Times.
 It is also ranked amongst the world’s top 160 universities in the QS and Times Higher Education rankings.

-Exeter has always had extremely high levels of student satisfaction.
+Exeter has always been among the leaders for student satisfaction.
 The senior management team has sought to build on this strength by putting student service at the centre of its strategy.
 The Students' Guild is involved at the earliest stages of strategic planning and given a major role in making spending decisions through a specially created Budget Scrutiny Group.
 This has led to a remarkable degree of joint thinking and teamwork.

 Exeter’s success has been built upon strong foundations of leadership, governance and management, a relentless focus on performance, and a sector leading partnership with its students.